-I am an assistant professor in the Department of Sociology at the University of Washington, Seattle.
+I am an associate professor of sociology at the University of Washington.
 My primary research interest is in developmental and life-course sociology/criminology, and my work focuses on elucidating the social, psychological, and biological mechanisms through which social stressors and supports influence risky and antisocial behavior across the life course, with a particular emphasis on understanding racial disparities.
 Recent research has examined a number of environmental risk and protective factors for criminal and health-risk behaviors, including racial discrimination, racial socialization, supportive parenting, community crime, and peers.
 A related line of research focuses on stability and change in social schemas associated with health-risk and reckless behaviors in adolescence and emerging adulthood.
-In a forthcoming piece in Social Problems, I examine the individual mechanisms through which racial socialization provides resilience to the criminogenic effects of racial discrimination, and in a current study, I develop a life-course model of racial discrimination and crime and investigate the social pathways through which racial discrimination in childhood and adolescence increases the risk of adult offending.
+In a recent piece in Social Problems (August 2017), I examine the individual mechanisms through which racial socialization provides resilience to the criminogenic effects of racial discrimination, and in a forthcoming article in Criminology (November 2017), I develop a life-course model of racial discrimination and crime and investigate the social pathways through which racial discrimination in childhood and adolescence increases the risk of adult offending.